 Norfolk has a wealthy past for certain sections of society: we were more important once than we are now.
-Wool specifically brought riches for some, and as the quartered seasons rolled past and times and farming changed it was those people that sent most of us to the city.
-Many of our forebears were forced out of the countryside either by the shift away from cereals, beets and beans to sheep, or later by the mechanisation of arable farming.
-They would have adopted new trades that didn’t involve the land directly, instead the processing of its new crops; wool to cloth, skin to leather; the flow from these new industries built big fine houses on large tracts of land once worked by ‘us’ – the crumbs and drops of which watered us, usually at subsistence levels in the cities – working looms, weaving, dying skeins.
-The loss of the marl under us meant a different dirt coloured our skin, The dirt and back-curving harshness of working the land swapped for the toil of industry.
+Wool specifically brought riches for some, and as the quartered seasons rolled past and times and farming changed it was those people who sent most of us tumbling towards the city.
+Many of our forebears were forced out of the countryside either by the shift away from cereals, beets and beans to sheep, and many of the remainder by the mechanisation of arable farming.
+They would have adopted new trades that didn’t involve the land directly, instead the processing of its new crops; wool to cloth, skin to leather; the flow from these industries built big fine houses on large tracts of land once worked by ‘us’ – the crumbs and drops of which watered us, usually at subsistence levels in the cities – working looms, weaving, dying skeins.
+The loss of the marl under us meant a different dirt coloured our skin, The dirt and back-curving harshness of working the land swapped for the toil of dyeing, weaving and tanning.

 In some places the soils are poor, a blasted heath – Wroxham crag with it’s belts of sand and gravel provide a sour footing for traditional arable farmers to eke out an existence, easier and economically more sensible to plant bands of trees or have animals graze.
 There’s more than a possibility that this is what we can see here remembered in the old English addition to the name Stratton Strawless; ‘strēaw lēas’.
 It was barren to our food grasses; bad for grains, bad for planting, better for woodland.